OldSmurf56/xpeng/README.md

 ### Shortcomings
 I have some challenges with plotting the current position on a map - I can't get it working.
 The position is visible as "latitude, longitude" on the dashboard, but i can't seem to get the cars' position on a map.
 Any help is welcome
+The software solution may look clumsy, but it works :-) Any improvements are welcome.

 ## Prerequisites